OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card using only CSS.
-The card expands to reveal additional content on hover, employing a smooth transition for a polished user experience.
-We'll be using plain CSS (no CSS preprocessors like Sass or Less, and no frameworks like Tailwind CSS) for this example to demonstrate the core concepts.
+The card expands vertically to reveal additional content when hovered over, employing a smooth transition for a polished user experience.
+This example uses standard CSS3; no frameworks like Tailwind are employed to focus on core CSS concepts.

 **Description of the Styling:**

-The card uses a single `<div>` element to contain the entire structure.
-The front of the card displays a title and a brief summary.
-On hover, the card expands vertically, revealing hidden content below.
-The expansion is animated using CSS transitions.
-A subtle shadow effect is added to enhance the three-dimensional look.
+The card utilizes a combination of pseudo-elements (`::before` and `::after`) and transitions to achieve the expanding effect.
+The `::before` pseudo-element creates an overlay that obscures the hidden content.
+On hover, the height of the card expands, and the overlay's opacity changes, revealing the hidden content.
+The transition property ensures a smooth animation.
+Appropriate padding and styling are added for visual appeal.

 **Full Code:**